 Attention drama queens and drama kings!
 Life with your roommate doesn’t have to feel like a never-ending soap opera.
 With a bit of patience and strategy, you can use smart problem-solving skills to avoid the drama and maintain a peaceful existence in your apartment.

-The thing about problems is that they only become problems when you let them get out of hand.
-Problem solve in advance to keep common roommate issues from blowing out of proportion.
-If you don’t discuss potential problems while they are just small annoyances, “could you please fold your laundry so I can use the dryer?” can quickly turn into “you never help out around here.”
+The thing about problems is that they only become one when you let them get out of hand.
+Problem-solve in advance to keep common issues from blowing out of proportion.
+If you don’t discuss potential problems while they're just small annoyances, “could you please fold your laundry so I can use the dryer?” can quickly turn into “you never help out around here.”

 You can also improve your chances for a productive conversation if you remain calm.
 People tend to match each other’s energy level when talking.
 If you stay relaxed and speak in a calm manner, your roommate will likely follow your behavior.

 Becoming BFFs: 4 Ways to Forge a Friendship with Your Roommate

 When You Move, Do You Take Your Roommate With You?

 How to Plan Great Meals with Your Roommate

 If you are nervous about approaching your roommate to talk about a problem, invite a neutral party to mediate.
 Don’t just spring this on your roommate as a surprise.
 Instead, when you are having trouble agreeing on an issue, you might suggest that a level-headed friend listen to both sides and offer their solutions for compromise.
 It’s like having a therapist for your drama.